All Episodes

 Okay.

-Uh Megadiddos from Schomburg and my 90-year-old dad John, who's also listening.
+Mega Dittos from Schomburg and my 90-year-old dad, John, who's also listening.

-Uh, station here about an hour and a half ago reported uh from a news conference that they had with Mayor Richard Daly, the Democratic mayor of Chicago, who said that uh Richard statement was disgraceful and that he should apologize.
+Station here about an hour and a half ago reported from a news conference that they had with Mayor Richard Daly, the Democratic mayor of Chicago, who said that Richard's statement was disgraceful and that he should apologize.

-Daly said that Durban's a good friend, but he says it's wrong to evoke comparisons to the horrors of the Holocaust or the millions of people killed In Russia under Stalin or in Cambodia under Pol Pot.
+Daly said that Durbin's a good friend, but he says it's wrong to evoke comparisons to the horrors of the Holocaust or the millions of people killed in Russia under Stalin or in Cambodia under Pol Pot.

-So what's uh uh I I uh somehow I think what's going to happen here, Fred, is that the Republicans will be blamed for poisoning the mind of Dick Daly.
+So what's I somehow I think what's going to happen here, Fred, is that the Republicans will be blamed for poisoning the mind of Dick Daly.

-And this is this is a this is going to be tantamount proof to how the Republicans are poisoning the atmosphere of political discourse to this day.
+And this is going to be tantamount proof to how the Republicans are poisoning the atmosphere of political discourse to this day.

 Look at how bad it's gotten.

-Now the mayor of Chicago, Richard Daly, says that this has got to stop, that Durban's got to shut up.
+Now the mayor of Chicago, Richard Daly, says that this has got to stop, that Durbin's got to shut up.

 This is how successful the Republican spin machine is.

-The right wing media message, I think is the uh the current phraseology.
+The right-wing media message, I think is the current phraseology.

 Jerry in Fort Bragg, North Carolina.